Note: This video was made using an older version of the software.

 Highlighting Tool

 To highlight any phrase, press and immediately drag to apply your most recently used highlight.
-To change or delete any highlight, tap the highlight to show the highlighting panel.

 Navigation bar